Stariu0013/git-practice/README.md

-# Git and Github pracice
+# Git and Github practice